 Ikea had children write a Christmas wish letter to The Three Kings and a second letter to their parents.
-The letters to The Three Kings were filled with items the children wanted; the letters to parents were quite different.
+The letters to The Three Kings were filled with items the children wanted, but the letters to parents were quite different.
 The children didn’t ask for things at all.
-They said things like:
+Instead, they said things like:

 The majority of the parents were not surprised by what their children said they wanted for Christmas.
 But most of them read the second letter through tears.
 One said she couldn’t read anymore.

 Parents thoughtfully acknowledged their children’s wishes by saying: “To spend all the time we have with them is the most we can give to our children.”
 “You want to give them the best you can and the best is yourself.”
 “The feeling of trying to substitute that vacuum with a toy.”